gridscale/terraform-provider-gridscale/website/docs/r/k8s.html.md

 * `name` - (Required) The human-readable name of the object.
 It supports the full UTF-8 character set, with a maximum of 64 characters.

-* `security_zone_uuid` - (Optional) Security zone UUID linked to the Kubernetes resource.
+* `security_zone_uuid` -  *DEPRECATED* (Optional, Forcenew) Security zone UUID linked to the Kubernetes resource.
 If `security_zone_uuid` is not set, the default security zone will be created (if it doesn't exist) and linked.
 A change of this argument necessitates the re-creation of the resource.

 * `release` - (Required) The Kubernetes release of this instance.
 Define which release will be used to create the cluster.
 For convenience, please use [gscloud](https://github.com/gridscale/gscloud) to get the list of available release numbers.